Official languages of the United Nations: Coordinator for Multilingualism

 In a 1999 resolution, the General Assembly requested the secretary-general to "appoint a senior Secretariat official as coordinator of questions relating to multilingualism throughout the Secretariat."

 The first such coordinator was Federico Riesco of Chile, appointed on 6 September 2000.

 Following Riesco's retirement, Miles Stoby of Guyana was appointed Coordinator for Multilingualism, effective 6 September 2001.

 In 2003, Secretary-General Kofi Annan appointed Shashi Tharoor of India as Coordinator for Multilingualism.
 This responsibility was in addition to Tharoor's role as under-secretary-general for communications and public information, head of the Department of Public Information.

 The current Coordinator for Multilingualism is Catherine Pollard of Guyana.
 She replaces Kiyo Akasaka of Japan, who was also under-secretary-general for communications and public information.

 Language Days at the UN

 In 2010, the UN's Department of Public Information announced an initiative of six "language days" to be observed throughout the year, one for each official language, with the goal of celebrating linguistic diversity and learning about the importance of cross-cultural communication.
-In 2020 Portuguese Language Day was added and in 2022 Swahili Language Day was added.
+UNESCO established World Portuguese Language Day in 2020 and World Swahili Language Day in 2022, although they do not have the same status as the six official UN language days.
 The days and their historical significance are: